mahatoarpan/Interview_prep/software_design_and_architecture.md

 SOLID is a popular set of design principles that developers use when creating object-oriented software.
 SOLID is an acronym that stands for five key design principles:

 * **S**ingle responsibility principle - "A class should have one, and only one, reason to change."
-* **O**pen-closed principle - “You should be able to extend a class’s behavior without modifying it.”
+* **O**pen-closed principle - “A class should be open for extension but close for modification.”
-* **L**iskov substitution principle - "To build software systems from interchangeable parts, those parts must adhere to a contract that allows those parts to be substituted one for another.”
+* **L**iskov substitution principle - "Subclasses should be substituted for their Base classes.”
-* **I**nterface segregation principle - "Make fine grained interfaces that are client-specific.
-Clients should not be forced to implement interfaces they do not use."
+* **I**nterface segregation principle - "Many client specific interfaces are better than one general purpose interface.
+Client should not be forced to implement methods they don't need."
 * **D**ependency inversion principle - "High level modules should not depend upon low level modules.
 Both should depend on abstractions…abstractions should not depend on details.
 Details should depend upon abstractions."

 ### DRY